BlueSmiley/Bot-framework/README.md

 # my-chat-bot
 Demonstrate the core capabilities of the Microsoft Bot Framework

-This bot has been created using [Bot Framework][1], it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework][1], it greets the user and allows the user to ask for directions to their desired location.
+The bot detects the origin and destination, then calculates the route and returns this to the user.
+It is a multilingual bot which detects the user's language and replies to them in that language.
+If the language is not yet supported by the bot, it will reply to the user with an error message in their chosen language.

 ## Prerequisites
 - [Node.js][4] version 8.5 or higher